tc39/proposal-signals/README.md

 * The `counter` setup is noisy and boilerplate-heavy.
 * The `counter` state is tightly coupled to the rendering system.
-* There is a transitive circular reference between `setCounter()` and `render()`.
 * If the `counter` changes but `parity` does not (e.g. counter goes from 2 to 4), then we do unnecessary computation of the parity and unnecessary rendering.
 * What if another part of our UI just wants to render when the `counter` updates?
 * What if another part of our UI is dependent on `isEven` or `parity` alone?

 Even in this relatively simple scenario, a number of issues arise quickly.
 We could try to work around these by introducing pub/sub for the `counter`.
-This would make the following improvements:

-* Rendering would now be decoupled from the `counter` and the circular reference would be gone.
-* Additional consumers of the `counter` could subscribe to add their own reactions to state changes.
+This would allow additional consumers of the `counter` could subscribe to add their own reactions to state changes.

 However, we're still stuck with the following problems: